SwedbankPay/developer.swedbankpay.com/checkout/index.md

 * ③ `Show Consumer UI page in iframe` displays the checkin form as content inside of the iframe.
-* ④ `onConsumerIdentified (consumerProfileRef)` is an event that triggers when the consumer has been identified, and delivers a property `consumerProfileRef` as a reference to be used in the payment menu.
+* ④ `onConsumerIdentified (consumerProfileRef)` is an event that triggers when the consumer has been identified, and delivers a field `consumerProfileRef` as a reference to be used in the payment menu.

 #### Payment Menu